Cart

 Why does my dog lay on me in bed?

-Dogs lay on you in bed for affection and because you’re warm and comfortable.
-Additionally, your dog instinctively wants to protect you as a member of their pack even though you’re not in danger.
-Other dogs do it due to separation anxiety to stay as close as possible.
+Dogs lay on you in bed for affection, warmth, and comfort.
+They may also do this instinctively to protect you as a member of their pack.
+Some dogs exhibit this behavior due to separation anxiety, seeking to stay as close as possible.

 Why does my dog lay on me every morning?

-Dogs lay on you in the morning to show affection or want something from you, like food or a toy.
-Dogs love close physical contact with their owners, whom they view as members of the pack, to protect them.
-Laying on you gives your dog comfort and security, especially for those struggling with anxiety.
+Dogs lay on you in the morning to show affection or to request something, like food or a toy.
+They enjoy close physical contact with their owners, whom they view as pack members.
+This behavior provides your dog with comfort and security, especially for those with anxiety.

 Why is my dog laying on me all of a sudden?